 One of the mistakes in writing the essay for Interventional radiology residency is organizing it like medical application essays.
 There are applicants who use their medical school essay as their basis in writing the residency in radiology essay.
 However, it is better to start your personal statement from scratch.
 Here are some essay writing tips:

-⇒ Why you choose the speciality: In the first part of your Interventional radiology essay, you need to discuss why you choose the speciality.
+- Why you choose the specialty: In the first part of your Interventional radiology essay, you need to discuss why you choose the specialty.
 Be sure that you give experience related to that field.
 If you have a plan to devote your life to radiology, internal medicine or any other medicine branch, you need to give clear reasons for choosing it so.
 Also, you need to ensure that readers will understand this section in order for them to get the idea of what you want to convey to them.

-⇒ Why you excel in this speciality: Not all applicants have the equal interest in each speciality.
+- Why you excel in this specialty: Not all applicants have an equal interest in each specialty.
 With that in mind, you need to explain what makes you special compared to others.
-You need to write why you excel in that speciality through explaining about your goals and showing your personality.
-You need to help readers and make them see that you have something of what it takes to become part of that speciality.
-In this part of your personal statement, make sure to make connections between your general talents and chosen speciality.
+You need to write why you excel in that specialty through explaining your goals and showing your personality.
+You need to help readers and make them see that you have something of what it takes to become part of that specialty.
+In this part of your personal statement, make sure to make connections between your general talents and chosen specialty.

-⇒ What are you seeking in the residency?
+- What are you seeking in the residency?
 Here, you need to write your intentions of becoming a part of the residency.
 What experiences do you want to gain from it?
 You need to tell what specifically you are seeking in the residency program.
-For now, you have a solid experience, but during your stay at the residency, you will become an expert.
-With that, write what you can contribute to it by writing about continuous learning, patient care, passion and teamwork.
+For now, you have solid experience, but during your stay at the residency, you will become an expert.
+With that, write what you can contribute to it by writing about continuous learning, patient care, passion, and teamwork.

 By the time you have researched programs, be it residency radiology, diagnostic radiology residency or others, it is the time to apply and make sure to get an interview.
 The application includes numerous components and each is designed to explain your qualifications as well as encourage programs to get you for an interview.
 Keep in mind that the interview is your best chance to tell programs why they should choose you.

-⇒ All applications for radiology residency or diagnostic radiology residency programs are being processed through the ERAS.
+All applications for radiology residency or diagnostic radiology residency programs are being processed through the ERAS.
 The applications are processed in September and are accepted in December.
 The applications are being reviewed and they must include completed ERAS form, transcript, dean’s letter, three letters of recommendation and a personal statement.
-General guidelines include,

-⇒ Medical school graduate records, which include internship that should be within five years of the residency application
+- Medical school graduate records, which include an internship that should be within five years of the residency application

-⇒ Valid certificate of ECFMG for graduate of foreign medical institutions
+- A valid certificate of ECFMG for a graduate of foreign medical institutions.

 Note: There are some residency requirements that you need to submit, and you must check the program to know the full details.